-- A. MEASURE: This measure will calculate the cost effectiveness of the project.
-Metropolitan Council staff will divide the number of points awarded in the previous criteria by the TAB-eligible project cost (not including noise walls). - Cost- effectiveness = total number of points awarded in previous criteria/total TAB-eligible project cost
+This measure will calculate the cost effectiveness of the project.
+Metropolitan Council staff will divide the number of points awarded in the previous criteria by the TAB-eligible project cost (not including noise walls).
+If a project has been awarded other outside, competitive funding (e.g., state bonding, Transportation Economic Development Program, Minnesota Highway Freight Program), project sponsors may reduce the total project cost for the purposes of this scoring measure by the amount of the outside funding award.

+Cost- effectiveness = total number of points awarded in previous criteria/total TAB-eligible project cost